cerner/terra-toolkit/docs/Wdio_Utility.md

 ## Configuration Setup

-Terra-toolkit provides a default [webdriver.io configuration](https://github.com/cerner/terra-toolkit/blob/master/src/wdio/conf.js) that enables the following services for a mocha test framework:
+To run the webdriver.io test running, the [webdriver.io configuration options](http://webdriver.io/guide/testrunner/configurationfile.html) must be specified in the `wdio.config.js` file.
+Terra-toolkit provides a [default webdriver.io configuration](https://github.com/cerner/terra-toolkit/blob/master/src/wdio/conf.js) that enables the following services for a mocha test framework:

-* SeleniumDockerService - starts a Selenium-Docker instance.
+* `SeleniumDockerService` - starts a Selenium-Docker instance.
     - See [here](https://github.com/cerner/terra-toolkit/blob/master/docs/SeleniumDockerService.md) for configuration information.
-* AxeService - provides utilities for accessibility testing.
+* `AxeService` - provides utilities for accessibility testing.
     - See [here](https://github.com/cerner/terra-toolkit/blob/master/docs/AxeService.md) for configuration information.
-* TerraService - provides custom assertions and a Terra global helper to make testing easier.
+* `TerraService` - provides global access to chai, custom chai assertions and a Terra helper to make testing easier.
+    - To provide a custom global selector, add `terra: { selector: 'selector_name' }` to the configuration.
-* Visual Regression Service - provides configuration for wdio visual regression testing.
+* `VisualRegressionService` - uses wdio-screenshot to capture screenshots and run visual regression testing.
+    - See [here](https://github.com/zinserjan/wdio-visual-regression-service#configuration) for configuration information.

 In addition to the default webdriver.io services enabled in the config, a webpack dev server or static server service must be specified to actually run the site:
-- Terra-toolkit provides the [WebpackDevService](https://github.com/cerner/terra-toolkit/blob/master/docs/WebpackDevServerService.md) to start a webpack-dev-server and return a promise when the webpack compiler is completed
+- Terra-toolkit provides the `WebpackDevService` to start a webpack-dev-server and returns a promise when the webpack compiler is completed.
+    - See [here](https://github.com/cerner/terra-toolkit/blob/master/docs/TerraService.md) for configuration information.
-- Webdriver.io provides the [wdio-static-server-service](https://www.npmjs.com/package/wdio-static-server-service) to run a static file server.
+- Webdriver.io provides the `wdio-static-server-service` to run a static file server.

-Additional configuration will be needed to enable either of these services.
+    - See [here](https://github.com/leadpages/wdio-static-server-service#configuration) for configuration information.

-Finally, the `baseUrl` must be specified to be the site to be tested.
+Finally, the `baseUrl` of the site to be tested must be specified.
 Use the [ip](https://www.npmjs.com/package/ip) npm package to obtain the IP address for the SeleniumDocker instance.

-More information regarding the webdriver.io configuration options can be found [here](http://webdriver.io/guide/testrunner/configurationfile.html).

 ```javascript
 // An example of a full mono-repo configuration file: